Giuliani floats idea of 'presidential pardons' to 'clean up' Russia probe

 "I believe that [Deputy Attorney General] Rod Rosenstein and [Attorney General] Jeff Sessions have a chance to redeem themselves and that chance comes about tomorrow," Giuliani told Sean Hannity, saying the Justice Department heads should bring in FBI agents from the New York office to look into Comey as well as FBI officials Peter Strzok and Lisa Page.

-Fox News' Edmund DeMarche and Brooke Singman contributed to this report.
+Fox News' Edmund DeMarche, Matt Richardson and Brooke Singman contributed to this report.